ALL

 Headaches in Children

-Medicines for migraines in children are called preventive medicines.
-They help make the brain less sensitive to pain, which can stop migraines and make them less painful.
-Preventive medicines for migraines include:
+Preventive medicines are used to reduce how many and how serious migraine attacks are in children.
+They help make the brain less sensitive to pain, which can prevent some migraine attacks and make them less painful.
+Preventive medicines for migraine include:

 • calcium channel blockers